shahyaranfaz/SHAYVERI/README.md

 ```

 The default net, `SHAYVERI2_5_0.nnue`, is automatically embedded into the binary.
-Hence, the `.nnue` file must be at root-level while building.
+Hence, the `.nnue` file must be at root-level only while building.
-Once built, the `.nnue` file is no longer necessary.
 An external network can be loaded through the `EvalFile` UCI option.

 ## How to use